Tarrnie Williams

 Tryon "Tarrnie" M. Williams (born November 11, 1940) is a Canadian businessman.
 He is the founder of Canada's first publicly traded software company, Sydney Development Corporation formed in 1978.
 From 1987 to 1991 he was President and CEO of Distinctive Software Inc. of Vancouver.
 After the acquisition of that company by Electronic Arts Inc., he became President and CEO of Electronic Arts (Canada) Inc.

 Biography

 Born in Montreal, Quebec, he traveled to western Canada early in life.
-He obtained a B.Sc (Mathematics) in 1963 from the University of Alberta after studying mechanical engineering for three years at McGill University in Québec.
+He obtained a BSc (mathematics) in 1963 from the University of Alberta after studying mechanical engineering for three years at McGill University in Québec.
 After university he worked as an actuarial student for Standard Life Insurance Corporation in Montréal, followed by two years in sales in the mutual fund industry.

-In 1965, Williams joined the Canadian Corporation for the World Exposition (Expo 67) as a Project Manager responsible for multiple projects in the field of communications and computers.
+In 1965, Williams joined the Canadian Corporation for the World Exposition (Expo 67) as a project manager responsible for multiple projects in the field of communications and computers.
 He then moved to Vancouver and joined IBM where he worked for 10 years initially in systems design, then sales, then management education and finally in various management roles.